 Bath or showering products.

 Scented bath products such as bath bombs, shower soaps, bubble baths and even salts are a wonderful way to unwind!
 And they don’t cost you an arm and a leg, either!
-There are many places you can pick up bath products of all scents, including small businesses.
-Fizz It UK are just one such business and, better yet, they’re local to Northern Ireland.
+There are many places where you can pick up bath products of all scents, including small businesses.
+Be sure to check out Etsy or you local quirky market for a full range!

 What oils should I use?